 I threw this one together and purposefully used dried minced onion and garlic powder instead of their fresh counterparts because this soup is something that I would make for lunch.
 Or for a super-quick emergency dinner.
 And I like to give you recipes that require little effort.

 By the way, I love that I get to use my homemade taco seasoning for this!
 Have you tried it?
 It’s pretty dang awesome.

 What are your dinner go-to’s?
 I could use some inspiration!

-Nat's Note: I make my own beans and chicken stock and I do not add salt.
-I added about 3/4 teaspoon of salt to this, but if you're using commercial chicken stock and beans, you won't need that much.
+Nat's Note: I make my own unsalted beans and chicken stock, so I added about 3/4 teaspoon of salt to this, but if you're using commercial chicken stock and beans, you won't need that much.
 (Or any.)